-That’s why, on behalf of our clients, Ecojustice went to court in 2017 to fight the government’s approval of the project.
-We won, and the victory overturned the project approval, forced the National Energy Board to re-evaluate the project’s marine shipping impacts, and halted construction on the expansion.
+The federal government first approved the project in 2016.
+Ecojustice challenged this decision in court the following year — and won.
+The victory overturned the project approval, forced the National Energy Board to re-evaluate the project’s marine shipping impacts, and halted construction on the expansion.

-But in June 2019, the government re-approved the Trans Mountain project.
+Unfortunately, in June 2019, the government approved the Trans Mountain project for a second time.

-For the sake of the Southern Residents — and upholding the law – Ecojustice went back to the Federal Court of Appeal in July 2019, seeking leave to challenge Cabinet’s decision to re-approve the Trans Mountain project.
+For the sake of the Southern Residents — and upholding the law – Ecojustice went back to the Federal Court of Appeal to seek leave to challenge Cabinet’s decision to re-approve the project.

 When the Federal Court of Appeal decided not to hear our case — or any other environmental law arguments against the government’s Trans Mountain re-approval — Ecojustice asked the Supreme Court to reverse this decision.

 We knew from the outset that there was no guarantee the court would hear our case.
 The SCC receives a high number of leave applications every year and only grants leave in about 10 per cent of cases.